-Personality disorders are long-standing and deeply rooted beliefs about one’s self, with characteristics that may include lack of insight or self-awareness, inflexibility, and limited ability to utilize coping skills to help with positive change.
+Personality disorders are long-standing and deeply rooted beliefs about one’s self, with characteristics that may include a lack of insight or self-awareness, inflexibility, and limited ability to utilize coping skills to help with positive change.

 Those with personality disorders tend to either blame others for their problems or, on the other hand, blame themselves too much and struggle with interpersonal relationships.
 Because those with personality disorders have a limited capacity for self-reflection and deeply ingrained beliefs — internally and externally – many don’t see a need or a desire for change and therefore are hard to treat.

 According to the National Institute for Health, approximately 23 million Americans have a personality disorder.
 A large majority of those with a personality disorder have a history of trauma, emotional abuse, or neglect and tend to come from families with impaired functioning, as well as poor or harmful communication styles.

 Cluster A is considered the odd and eccentric cluster with characteristics that include social awkwardness or withdrawal or avoidance of social settings.
 These personality disorders include: